 Some other ways to improve social media engagement is by running product contests, creating polls and crowdsourcing or asking questions in order to get a better understanding of what your target audience wants.
 This works remarkably well in getting feedback from your customers and getting them to interact with your brand online.
 Your customers will appreciate how you value their needs and wants and your brand in return gets valuable insight over what works or not in your product advertising.

 Here is a contest that worked out rather well for the business running it:

 — Game 2 Gamer (@Game_2_Gamer) April 12, 2017

 They received some good re-tweet numbers, and no doubt gained a lot more followers.

 Another way to boost engagement is by identifying peak hours and when your audience will most likely be using social media.
 Scheduling your social media posts at these times helps increase your chances of being seen by the right people at the right time.
-Being able to capture when these peak hours are gives your posts a better chance of being seen and shared buy your followers.
+Being able to capture when these peak hours give your posts a better chance of being seen and shared buy your followers.
 Try taking a look at these 12 Twitter analytics tools.

 Over the years, with the emergence of so many brands to choose from, online consumers have grown increasingly wary of what is offered to them online.
 It is for this very reason why user feedback and comments sections are so popular.
 Businesses and other retailers need to revisit how they position themselves online and get a better understanding of how they are perceived by their customers online so they can use this leverage to promote their products and services better.
-Social media is a powerful way to promote brand and product visibility and so businesses need to step up their game and join the race so they do not get left behind by their highly and socially active competitors that are already online.
+Social media is a powerful way to promote a brand and product visibility and so businesses need to step up their game and join the race so they do not get left behind by their high and socially active competitors that are already online.